Treasury Yield Curve

 Here's an example of the conditions that create a flat yield curve.

+The yield curve has flattened since then.
 In 2012, the economy was growing at a healthy rate of 2 percent.
 But the eurozone debt crisis created a lot of uncertainty.
 When the monthly jobs report came in lower than expected, panicked investors sold stocks and bought Treasurys.
 On June 1, 2012, the 10-year Treasury note hit a 200-year low in intra-day trading.
-One month later, on July 24, it went even lower.
+The yield on the 2-year note was 0.25, while the yield on the 10-year was 1.47.
+Investors had become less optimistic about long-term growth.
+They didn't require as much of a yield to tie up their money for longer.
+The spread fell to 1.22.

-On July 1, 2016, the 10-year Treasury yield hit a record low of 1.385 during intraday trading.
-Investors worried about Great Britain's vote to leave the European Union.
-By then, the yield curve had become even flatter than it was in 2012.
+On July 1, 2016, the 10-year Treasury yield hit a new record low of 1.385 during intraday trading.
+Investors worried about Brexit, Great Britain's vote to leave the European Union.
+By then, the yield curve had become even flatter.
+The spread was just 0.87.
 That's because investors were not very confident of future growth.
 It's also because the Fed raised the fed funds rate in December 2015.
 That forced the yield up on short-term Treasury bills.

 |Treasury Security||Yield at Close|